 – Free parking

-This is an exciting opportunity for you to join a National Park and work in one of the UK’s most striking and breath-taking locations.
+This is a great opportunity for you to join a National Park and work in one of the UK’s most striking and breath-taking locations.

 Our recruitment process treats all job applications equally, regardless of age, disability, gender identity, race, ethnicity, religion or belief, sex, sexual orientation or any other equality characteristic.
 That said, we particularly encourage applications from people from Black, Asian and other minority ethnic (BAME) backgrounds, as this group are currently under-represented throughout the Authority.

-For an informal chat about the vacancy, please contact Helen Keep, Senior Farm Conservation Officer on 07818 048749 or email firstname.lastname@example.org
+For an informal chat about this vacancy, please contact Helen Keep, Senior Farm Conservation Officer on 01756 751611 or Helen.Keep@yorkshiredales.org.uk.